AmazingAmpharos/OoT-Randomizer/README.md

   * `Fire Temple MQ Boulder Maze Side Room without Box` - renamed `Fire Temple MQ Lizalfos Maze Side Room without Box`.
   * `Fire Temple MQ Big Lava Room Blocked Door without Hookshot` - can be done without damage, so it's now allowed in OHKO.
   * `Forest Temple Scarecrow Route` - renamed `Forest Temple East Courtyard Door Frame with Hover Boots` and can be done in Vanilla or MQ.
-* Updated altar text in the Temple of Time
-  * Now provides rainbow bridge requirements and the shuffle mode of Ganon's Castle Boss Key (info otherwise available in the seed settings).
-These are always available at the altar regardless of Maps/Compass settings.
-  * Removed misleading vanilla text from the child altar.
-* New "Hint Distribution" customization options
-  * Old hardcoded hint distributions are now defined by json files in `data/Hints`.
-  * Custom hint distributions can be added to this folder, or defined directly in Plando files.
-  * Many locations that did not previously have item hints now have hints, in case a custom hint distribution makes use of them.
-  * Using the hint distribution "Bingo" allows setting a "Bingosync URL" to build hints for the specific OoTR Bingo board.
-Otherwise it's a generic hint distribution for OoTR Bingo.
-* Hint distributions can configure groups of stones to all have the same hint, and can also disable stones from receiving useful hints (give them junk hints instead).
-* Tournament hint distribution changes
-  * Grotto stones are disabled and only provide junk hints.
-  * Zelda's Lullaby is never considered for Way of the Hero hints.
-  * Only "always", "Barren", and "WotH" hints have duplicates now.
-  * "Barren" hints will typically be split evenly between dungeon and overworld areas.
-  * Number of unique hints of each type are now (not counting seed-dependent hint types like 'always' and 'trial'): 4 WotH, 2 barren, 5(remainder) sometimes.
-* The previous Tournament hint distribution has been renamed "Scrubs Tournament"
-* Added options to `Background Music` and `Fanfares` for randomly selecting only from [custom music](https://wiki.ootrandomizer.com/index.php?title=Readme#Custom_Music_and_Fanfares).
-* Custom settings presets (must be json) can be placed in `data/Presets` to be automatically loaded in the GUI.
 * Tricks can be filtered in the GUI using a new dropdown.
-* Various Quality of Life improvements
-  * Speed up boulder lifting
-  * Speed up Gold Gauntlet boulder lifting
-  * Speed up learning Windmill song
-  * Speed up learning Malons song
-  * Speed up Kakariko gate opening and closing
-  * Twinrova waits for player to reach the top platform before starting, preventing early snipes

 #### Bug Fixes
 * Bunny Hood speed bonus now applies correctly in cases other than child running at full speed.